AdaCore/spark2014/lrm/source/packages.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A variable which represents a communication channel with an external entity,
-for instance a transducer, subsystem, or program is considered to an
+for instance a transducer, subsystem, or program is considered an
 *external variable* if it is Volatile or is declared with an Ada Address,
 Import, or Export specification (either using an aspect or a pragma).

 An external variable is an external volatile state if it is specified with
 volatile True otherwise it is an external non-volatile state.

-if If it is a volatile variable it has to be specified as an an input only or
+If it is a volatile variable it has to be specified as an input only or an
-an output only external state.
-The Boolean Input_Only and Output_Only are used
+output only external state.
+The Boolean Input_Only and Output_Only are used for
-for this specification.
+this specification.

 .. centered:: **Legality Rules**